Doctrine / Cognitive Security

 Human Judgment Remains Central

-CogniAgentia is not trying to replace judgment.
+CogniAgentia isn't trying to replace judgment.
 It protects judgment under pressure.

 What This Enables